-The tax charge on the face of the profit and loss is the tax applicable to the profits of each Group company calculated at their country tax rate.
-Due to the high capital expenditure of the UK element of the Group, where there are, in the UK, 100% first year allowances and the Super Deduction tax scheme that the UK Group companies could utilise in the year, this has meant for certain assets there was a combined 130% deduction against taxable profits.
-This has resulted in a lower amount of tax paid in the UK for both financial year 2022 and financial year 2023 and a significant deferred tax charge of 50% of the calculated tax, which will not be paid until some time in the future.
+The tax charge on the face of the P and L is the tax applicable to the profits of each Group company calculated at its country tax rate.
+The UK taxation system has provisions within it that allow for 100%, and in previous recent tax years, up to 130% first year capital allowances on certain assets purchased during the year.
+Due to the high capital expenditure within the UK element of the Group over the last few years, the Group has been able to utilise these first year allowances and the Super Deduction tax scheme within the UK Group taxation computations.
+This has resulted in a lower amount of taxation actually being paid in the UK for both financial year 2024 and financial year 2023 and a significant deferred tax charge of 50% of the calculated tax, which will not be paid until sometime in the future.